-Another of TORONTO’s 19th century hotels has been given a new lease on life – this time by Streetcar Developments.
+Under the tarp – another of TORONTO’s 19th century hotels which will soon have a new lease on life – thanks to Streetcar Developments.
 The company, headquartered in Riverside (Queen Street East at the Don River), purchased the 126-year-old building and has been working on it for the last couple of years.

 The street-level café and bar will serve breakfast, take-out and coffee during the day and become a cocktail and champagne bar at night. <IMAGE – Norm Li>